ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 1. Select **Service instance** where the volume will be created.
 1. Specify a unique, meaningful **Name** for your volume.
 The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter and should not end with a hyphen.
 You can later edit the name if you want.

     Volume names must be unique in the entire service instance.
-For example, if you create two volumes that are in the same service instance, and have the same name, a "volume name duplicate" error is displayed.
+If you create two volumes that are in the same service instance, and have the same name, a "volume name duplicate" error is displayed.
     {: note}

 1. Enter the **Storage size** for the volume in GBs.
 Volume sizes can be between 1 GB and 32 TBs.